dougmacklin/generator-foundation-browserify/README.md

 #### Motion UI Sass Library

 Created by Zurb, the same company responsible for Foundation, [Motion UI](http://zurb.com/playground/motion-ui) allows you to create flexible CSS transitions and animations.
 Several of Foundation's own components use it, so be sure to include it if you plan on using one of them.

+#### Source Maps

+Source Maps allow us to better debug production-ready minified code with ease by creating a file that maps the compressed code back to it's original source.

 #### Font Awesome iconic font